Tuesday, July 12, 2011

 They responded rather clumsy.

-They said: ‘I am still-death!’
+They said: ‘I am still dead!'

 Poem for a Missing Person!

-My mother, she is a matric-fail
+My mother—she is a matric fail.

 But she reads newspapers well, every morning